Handbook of Operating Procedures 4-1030

 Utilities and Energy Management (UEM) is responsible for the production and supply of utilities through centrally distributed systems on the University's main campus and the J.J.
 Pickle Research Campus (PRC).
 This includes electricity, emergency power, chilled water, steam, compressed air, and deionized water.

-UEM is also responsible for operating and maintaining the following systems: electrical systems above 480V, exterior lighting not mounted on buildings, Recreational Sports lighting, licensed stand-alone boilers, and also elevators and escalators on the University's main campus, at PRC, and at the UT System Administration's facilities.
+UEM is also responsible for operating and maintaining the following systems: electrical systems above 480V, exterior lighting not mounted on buildings, Recreational Sports lighting, licensed stand-alone boilers.

-Under certain circumstances, the responsibility for maintaining University facility operations may be delegated from PEF to another University department.
-This transfer of responsibility must be established in advance via a Memorandum of Understanding (MOU) between PEF and the individual campus department.
+Under certain circumstances, the responsibility for maintaining University facility operations may be delegated from Campus Operations and Planning to another University department.
+This transfer of responsibility must be established in advance via a Memorandum of Understanding (MOU) between Campus Operations and Planning and the individual campus department.

-PEF is responsible for the determination and enforcement of prevailing wage rates as required by state law to be paid to a worker employed on a contract for public work, including a construction, renovation, remodeling or repair project, by or on behalf of the University, without regard to project cost, and without regard to whether the work is contracted by PEF or by another University department.
+Campus Operations and Planning is responsible for the determination and enforcement of prevailing wage rates as required by state law to be paid to a worker employed on a contract for public work, including a construction, renovation, remodeling or repair project, by or on behalf of the University, without regard to project cost, and without regard to whether the work is contracted by Campus Operations and Planning or by another University department.

 Memorandum of Understanding (contact Facilities Service Center)